openshift/enhancements/enhancements/automated-service-ca-rotation.md

   - If a forced rotation and expiry-triggered rotation coincide, only the forced rotation should be performed.

+- Stop including the service CA in serving certs generated in response to the beta annotation (`service.beta.openshift.io/serving-cert-secret-name`).
+  - The service CA is expected to be supplied via the ca bundle injected into configmaps and apiservices by the service ca operator.
+  - The service CA will continue to be included in serving certs generated in response to the alpha annotation (`service.alpha.openshift.io/serving-cert-secret-name`) to ensure compatibility with services that depend on this behavior.
+    - Some services may reuse a serving cert intended to secure server endpoints as the ca bundle used by clients to verify the security of those endpoints.
+Such reuse is not compatible with the trust-maintaining cross-signing scheme proposed by this enhancement, and is likely to result in service disruption for those services when a service CA is rotated.

 ### Risks and Mitigations

 Automatic rotation is only effective if consumers of certs and CA bundles will